 1. Titchwell Marsh

-Connecting to Titchwell Beach, this wonderful walk gives you more than just sand dunes and seaside views, with the West Bank Path opening up to you.
+Connecting to Titchwell Beach, there are some fantastic dog friendly beaches in Norfolk and this wonderful walk gives you more than just sand dunes and seaside views, with the West Bank Path opening up to you.
 You’ll be able to spy wildlife down at this RSPB site, and all in all, it’s actually a fairly short but fulfilling trail.

 2. Eccles Beach Trail